suchmememanyskill/CssLoader-ThemeDb/README.md

     }
 ]
 ```
-- `Name` refers to the of the component.
+- `name` refers to the of the component.
 This is shown to the user
 - `type` refers to the type of component.
 For the color picker it's `color-picker`
 - `on` refers to what value the component should be displayed on
 - `default` refers to what default color the color picker should start out with.
 Only hex is supported, in 3,4,6 and 8 character variants